 Carrot cake is a staple across Britain and the US.
-Introducing the concept of a cake made with a vegetable to my French boyfriend however made me stop and ponder how this cake, one we all take for granted, came into being (although, I’ve just told Gaylord that there is a recipe for carrot cake in ‘The Art of French Cookery’ originating from 1827, so look at that, the French copying the Eeenglish!
+Introducing the concept of a cake made with a vegetable to my French boyfriend however made me stop and ponder how this vegetal delight came into being (although, I’ve just told Gaylord that there is a recipe for carrot cake in ‘The Art of French Cookery’ from 1827, so look at that, the French copying the Eengleesh!
 Sometimes I wonder if our relationship is a microcosm of the French-British political rivalries of the last 1000 years).

 Carrot cake: a history

 The evolution of carrot cake is not a straightforward timeline by any means – and that is without us going into the eternal debate of where did cake come from? – but sweetened carrots appear to have originated in the Middle East during the tenth century, apparently as a medieval Viagra for the elite.
-Migrating to Europe along with the spices we now view as inherent to British cuisine, sweetened carrots evolved into carrot pudding which, naturally, included pig’s liver (which is not dissimilar to the history of mincemeat, the beloved filling to our Christmas mince pies).
+Migrating to Europe along with the spices now inherent to British cuisine, sweetened carrots evolved into carrot pudding which, naturally, included pig’s liver (not dissimilar to the history of mincemeat – offal can always be found somewhere).

-Over the next 500 years, carrot pudding evolved into carrot cake – a drier, sweeter dessert to serve with tea, and was famously revived with rationing during the Second World War.
+Over the next 500 years, carrot pudding became carrot cake – a drier, sweeter dessert to serve with tea, and was famously revived with rationing during the Second World War.
 Sugar was strictly rationed, yet carrots were in excess.
-Carrot propaganda took hold, if you can believe such a thing existed, and everyone loaded their plates with carrots to improve their eyesight after it was announced that the RAF had excellent night vision all thanks to carrots.
+Carrot propaganda took hold, if you can believe such a thing, and everyone loaded their plates with carrots to improve their eyesight after it was announced that the RAF had excellent night vision all thanks to carrots.
 There was even an ‘apricot tart’ made with, yes you’ve guessed it, carrots.

-The 1970s carrot cake exported from the US was a fashion trend much like Black Forest Gateau and bell-bottom flares, and this version came with the now infamous and sugar-packed cream cheese frosting.
+The 1970s-carrot cake exported from the US was as much a fashion trend as Black Forest Gateau and bell-bottom flares, and this version came with the now infamous and sugar-packed cream cheese frosting.
 While I cannot say if my granny ever tried war-time carrot cake, her recipe imitates the flavours from the USA, complete with this new-fangled cream cheese frosting.